Find A Rehab In California By City

 The California Overdose Treatment Act protects health care professionals from liability when distributing naloxone in the event of overdose or as part of standard medical practice.
 The law also allows non-medical personnel to distribute naloxone under a doctor’s standing orders.
 These non-medical personnel are also protected from liability under this legislation.

 With so many options available in California, there’s no better time to begin your recovery than now.
-Please contact us now for help finding a rehab that fits your needs.
+Contact a treatment provider today.